simrinramchandani/portfolio-returns-analysis/README.md

 - `HW4_Ramchandani_Simrin.ipynb`: The full notebook with analysis and charts
 - `monthly_returns_HW4.csv`: Input dataset of monthly returns

+## 📌 Key Highlights
+- Worked with monthly return data to explore how different reversal portfolios perform over time
+- Calculated average returns for five portfolio groups and compared their results
+- Created a clear visualization to highlight performance differences across the quintiles
+- Gained a better understanding of reversal strategies and how to analyze them with data

 ## 📷 Sample Visualization

 **Average Returns for Reversal Portfolios**